mlflow/mlflow/docs/source/models.rst

 * ``scores``: used for per-row metrics
 * ``aggregate_results``: a dictionary that maps metric names to their aggregate results
-* ``justification``: a per-row justification of the values in ``scores``
+* ``justification``: a per-row justification of the values in ``scores`` The code block below demonstrates how to define a custom metric evaluation function:

 .. code-block:: python
     from mlflow.metrics import MetricValue